Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Drinking Water and tea/coffee

 To stay hydrated throughout the Luxury Everest Base Camp Trek, you must consume enough Water.
 The teahouses will also offer us two cups of tea or coffee daily.
 The delicious Himalayan sheep milk in the tea will put you in a fantastic mood throughout the Trek.
-The lodges and teahouses in the Everest Region will also be able to provide drinking water.
-Drinking water costs about $1 or less for each bottle.
+The lodges and teahouses in the Everest Region will also provide drinking water.
+Drinking water costs about $1 per bottle or less.

-The breakfast will also feature tea and coffee.
+Breakfast will also include tea and coffee.
 Since coffee isn’t considered great for trekking, you might use lemon tea or ginger and honey as an alternative.
 You may also have light refreshments while gazing at the mountains.
 However, the package includes two cups of tea and a water bottle.

 Typical Day on a Trek

-We plan to enjoy a lovely breakfast and a cup of tea as the sun rises in the morning.
-After breakfast, we will continue our Trek over the trails connecting villages, through rhododendron woods, and over mountains and the Himalayas that touch the sky.
+We plan to enjoy a lovely breakfast and a cup of tea as the sun rises.
+After breakfast, we will continue our Trek along trails connecting villages, through rhododendron forests, and over mountains and the Himalayas that touch the sky.
 After a three-hour trek, we’ll stop at one of the teahouses for lunch.
 Or we’ll also be eating in one of the Lodges.
 We will then continue our Trek with the guides accompanying us.
 We will trek appropriately while enjoying the incredible scenery, smells, and sounds.

 We will stop at one of the lodges or teahouses in the evening.
 While waiting for dinner, we will have snacks, play cards, read stories, and chat with our guides and other travelers.
 We will also have dinner with classic Nepali food or another continental, Tibetan, or Indian dish.
-Before retiring, we will plan our next day’s trek and then go to bed.
+Before retiring, we will plan tomorrow’s trek and then go to bed.

 Safety Measures of the Everest Base Camp Luxury Lodge Trek